 The Wildlife Hospital, Dunedin is based at Otago Polytechnic.
 It’s the only facility of its kind, in the South Island of New Zealand – home to some of the world’s most unique and most threatened species.
 We treat a wide variety of animals, including native birds, penguins, seals, and sea lions.
 The hospital is crucial for the survival of many of these creatures.

 Our doors finally opened in January 2018, after years of planning and some extremely dedicated fundraising.
 A special thank you goes out to each and every person who has donated, without you, the hospital would not be possible.

-But this is just the beginning.
-We still need ongoing donations to keep the hospital up and running.
+So far, we’ve been operating successfully, with very high survival rates.
+But, we still need ongoing donations to keep the hospital up and running.
 Recurring payments will help make us a truly sustainable operation, but any contribution will be gratefully received.
 So, if you’ve been thinking of giving, it’s not too late.
 Far from it.

 Donating money isn’t the only way to help.
 The Wildlife Hospital relies on volunteers and we still have a number of opportunities available.
 So, if you’d like to become more involved with this incredible new facility, we’d love to hear from you.

 The Wildlife Hospital is a partnership with Otago Polytechnic, and its School of Veterinary Nursing.
 We’re also collaborating with many other organisations across the community, to create opportunities for education, training and research.

 Before the hospital opened, sick or injured endangered species were flown to the North Island for treatment – a journey that seriously reduced their chances of pulling through.
 Animals that aren’t endangered were left to either fight for themselves, or were euthanased.